kongaskristjan/fire-hpp/README.md

 ### Q.1 Requirements

-* Using fire.hpp: C++11 compatible compiler.
+* Using fire.hpp: compiler compatible with C++ version 11, 14, 17, 20, or 23.
-* Compiling examples: CMake 3.1+.
+* Compiling examples: CMake 3.5+.
-* Compiling/running tests: CMake 3.11+ and Python 3.5+.
+* Compiling/running tests: CMake 3.14+ and Python 3.5-3.12.
 GTest is downloaded, compiled and linked automatically.

 ### Q.2 Running examples